wussler/draft-forwarding/draft-wussler-openpgp-forwarding.md

                          └──────────────┘
                                MTA 2

-In this document we define the protocol for a single forwardee, but the same procedure MAY be applied to multiple recipients independently.
+In this document we define the protocol for a single instance, but the same procedure can be applied to multiple recipients independently.
-Each instance MUST have an independent instantiation, generating independent keys and computing separate proxy transformation parameters.
+Each instance MUST have an independent instantiation, generating fresh keys and computing separate proxy transformation parameters.

 ## Key Flag 0x40 {#flag-forwarding}

-The flag 0x40 is added to signal "This key may be used for forwarded communication", this is to be used on subkeys for decryption of forwarded messages, i.e. forwadee subkeys.
+The flag 0x40 is added to signal "This key may be used for forwarded communication", this is to be used on subkeys for decryption of forwarded messages, i.e. forwardee subkeys.

 This is designed to distinguish the usage from the existing 0x04 flag, preventing implementations not capable of forwarding from using this key for